Junior-Design/Roundtable-web/README.md

 ### Project Layout

-- The **assets** directory contains static assets publicly accessible to anyone and served as plain files by the web server.
+- The **public** directory contains files publicly accessible to anyone and served as plain files by the web server.
 - The **react** directory contains the front-end source code.
     + New webpage routes can be added in **react/routes.jsx**.
     + The entrypoint is **react/app-client.jsx**.
-- The **server.go** file is the entrypoint for the web server.
+- The **server** directory contains the source-code for the web server.
+    + The entrypoint is **server/server.py**.
     + New api/non-webpage routes can be added in this file.
-- The **static** directory contains the served HTML file as well as the output of the ReactJS bundler: **bundle.js**.

 ### License